Alabama Defective Drugs Attorney

-According to the Mayo Clinic, almost 70 percent of us are currently taking one of the thousands of prescription drugs on the market, with 20 percent of the population taking five or more pharmaceutical drugs.1 Approximately 100,000 people die from prescription drug use each year.2 The Journal of the American Medical Association estimates that 290 people in the United States are killed by prescription drugs every day.3
+According to the Mayo Clinic, almost 70 percent of us are currently taking one of the thousands of prescription drugs on the market, with 20 percent of the population taking five or more pharmaceutical drugs.
+Approximately 100,000 people die from prescription drug use each year.

-While the U.S. Food and Drug Administration (FDA) may recall a drug with proven negative side effects, this can take a considerable length of time.
+While the U.S. Food and Drug Administration (FDA) may recall a drug with side effects that have been proven to be negative, this can take a considerable length of time.
 Errors in preparation on the part of pharmaceutical corporations may also lead to recalls.
-The harm done by these pharmaceutical defects can have lasting consequences and may require ongoing medical treatment or rehabilitation and care throughout the lives of patients.
+Pharmaceutical defects can have lasting consequences and may require a patient to undergo continuing medical treatment, rehabilitation and care.

 It is challenging to ascertain which pharmaceutical products are safe to use, as some may not have been on the market very long, while others may not have been tested correctly or thoroughly enough.
 In other cases, pharmaceutical manufacturers may haphazardly and deliberately release a drug into the market that has not been properly tested or has been found to cause substantial health effects.